Verify your certified documents instantly with OathsVault™—just scan the QR code.

 • Electronic Communications and Transactions Act, 2002 (Act 25 of 2002)

-Section 15 grants evidentiary weight to reliable electronic records and digital signatures.
+Section 15 recognises the admissibility and evidentiary reliability of electronic records and electronic signatures.

 • Protection of Personal Information Act, 2013 (Act 4 of 2013)